wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (a) 1 or more of the partners of the firm are licensed auditors; and

-    *   (b) the firm is subject to review arrangements that are equivalent to, or as satisfactory as, the quality review arrangements under [subpart 6][82]; and
+    *   (b) the firm is subject to review arrangements that are equivalent to, or as satisfactory as, the quality review arrangements under [subpart 6][83]; and

     *   (c) the systems, policies, and procedures of the firm are satisfactory in terms of---

-        *   (i) promoting compliance with the requirements imposed by or under this Act and other enactments that relate to the conduct of issuer audits; and
+        *   (i) promoting compliance with the requirements imposed by or under this Act and other enactments that relate to the conduct of FMC audits; and

         *   (ii) promoting compliance with auditing and assurance standards; and

-        *   (iii) otherwise promoting reasonable care, diligence, and skill in the carrying out of issuer audits; and
+        *   (iii) otherwise promoting reasonable care, diligence, and skill in the carrying out of FMC audits; and